Skip to Content

 Criminal Defense Lawyer in St. Petersburg

 An assault is an intentional and unlawful threat to harm another person.
-The threat may be in the form of words, or some act but, in any event, the accused person must have the apparent ability to carry out the threat, and the alleged victim must be placed in fear of imminent violence.
-Assault is a misdemeanor of the second degree.
-A misdemeanor of the second degree is punishable by up to six months of probation and/or sixty days in the county jail (the total sentence cannot exceed six months).
+The threat may be in the form of words or some act but, in any event, the accused person must have the apparent ability to carry out the threat, and the alleged victim must be placed in fear of imminent violence.
+Assault is a misdemeanor of the second degree, punishable by up to six months of probation and/or sixty days in the county jail (the total sentence cannot exceed six months).

-Aggravated assault is an assault wherein either (1) a deadly weapon is used; or (2) the accused person intended to commit a felony.
-Aggravated assault is a third degree felony, which is punishable by up to five years in state prison.
-Aggravated assault is a level six offense offense on the sentencing guidelines, which means the accused person will not be scoring mandatory prison unless there are other, more serious offenses before the court for sentencing, or the person has an extensive criminal history.
+An aggravated assault is an assault wherein either (1) a deadly weapon is used, or (2) the accused person intended to commit a felony.
+Aggravated assault is a third-degree felony, punishable by up to five years in state prison.
+Aggravated assault is a level six offense on the sentencing guidelines, which means the accused person will not score mandatory prison unless there are other, more serious offenses before the court for sentencing, or the person has an extensive criminal history.

-You should be aware that in Florida, certain sentencing enhancement may apply to aggravated assault charges.
-For example, where the alleged victim in the case is a firefighter, police officer, emergency medical care provider, or is 65 years of age or older, the offense is subject to being "re-classified" to a higher degree.
-A simple assault may be re-classified from a second degree misdemeanor to a first degree misdemeanor and an aggravated assault charge may be reclassified from a third degree felony to a second degree felony.
+You should be aware that in Florida, certain sentencing enhancements may apply to aggravated assault charges.
+For example, where the alleged victim in the case is a firefighter, police officer, emergency medical care provider, or is 65 years of age or older, the offense is subject to being "reclassified" to a higher degree.
+A simple assault may be reclassified from a second-degree misdemeanor to a first-degree misdemeanor and an aggravated assault charge may be reclassified from a third-degree felony to a second-degree felony.
 If reclassified, the maximum applicable penalty is increased.
-If the charged offense is an aggravated assault, and the victim is a law enforcement officer or a person aged 65 years or older, the accused person is subject to a three year minimum mandatory sentence.
-If the offense is an aggravated assault, and either a deadly weapon or a firearm is used, the person may also be subject to Florida's severe recidivist sentencing statutes including Prison Releaser Re offender, Habitual Felony Offender, Habitual Violent Felony Offender, Three Time Violent Felony Offender, Violent Career Criminal, and/or 10-20-Life.
-The implications of each of these enhancements is set forth in greater detail below.
+If the charged offense is an aggravated assault, and the victim is a law enforcement officer or a person aged 65 years or older, the accused person is subject to a three-year minimum mandatory sentence.
+If the offense is an aggravated assault, and either a deadly weapon or a firearm is used, the person may also be subject to Florida's severe recidivist sentencing statutes including Prison Releasee Reoffender, Habitual Felony Offender, Habitual Violent Felony Offender, Three-Time Violent Felony Offender, Violent Career Criminal, and/or 10-20-Life.
+The implications of each of these enhancements are set forth in greater detail below.

 (2) Whoever commits an assault shall be guilty of a misdemeanor of the second degree, punishable as provided in 775.082 or 775.083.